 In the large bowl: Add the pretzels and then pour the oil over the top.
 Next, toss the pretzels into the oil mixture until all pretzels are fully coated.
 You may need to dig in with your hands to avoid breaking all of the pretzels.
 Don’t be afraid to mix for a few minutes.
 Another option would be to place everything in a ziplock back and shake it or flip it until everything is coated.

 On the cookie sheet: These ranch pretzels are ready to eat as is, but you want them to dry before you store any leftovers.
 Pour the contents out on the cookie sheet and let them dry for about an hour.
-If there are still some left after sitting out on the counter, you can put them into an airtight container and keep them up to one week.

 Don’t forget to dip these in Homemade Ranch Dressing!